OpenLiberty/space-rover-mission/kubernetes/README.md

 This document covers the process of configuring the OpenLiberty Space rover to user Kubernetes to manage it's services.

 ## Getting started with Kubernetes
 One of the easiest ways to work with Kubernetes locally is with Docker Desktop.
-In your Docker Desktop settings, you are able to enable your Kubernetes cluster.
+In your Docker Desktop settings, you can enable a local Kubernetes cluster.

 Alternatively, another option for working with Kubernetes locally is *minikube*.
 If you are unfamiliar with *minikube*, then you can find the [documentation here](https://minikube.sigs.k8s.io/docs/start/).

 ## Building your Images for Kubernetes
 When running the Open Liberty Space Rover with Docker Compose, the service images are created in a build step within the Docker Compose file.
-This implies to use the images for Kubernetes you will have to rebuild all the images outside of the Docker Compose.
-You are welcome to do this by hand if you have customizations you wish to make, otherwise you can use the `buildServices.bat` or `buildServices.sh` scripts to build all of the images you will need.
+This implies that to use the images for Kubernetes you will have to build all the images manually.
+You are welcome to do this by hand if you have customizations you wish to make, otherwise we recommend you use the `buildServices.bat` or `buildServices.sh` scripts to build all of the images.

-If you decide to use the build scripts, ensure you run the script from the Kubernetes directory.
+If you decide to use the build scripts, ensure you run the script from the `kubernetes` directory.

 After running the scripts you should see the following to indcate that you images are created.
 ```
-Your Images are Complete!
+Your images are complete!
 You can now apply your kubernetes files.
 ```